Frequently Asked Questions (FAQ)

 What happens if I miss a timesheet deadline?

-- If you are a classified or student employee, and you miss the deadline for submitting your timesheet for approval, you will have to complete a paper timesheet and submit it to your supervisor for approval.
+- If you are a non-exempt or student employee, and you miss the deadline for submitting your timesheet for approval, you will have to complete a paper timesheet and submit it to your supervisor for approval.
 When the approved timesheet is received in Payroll, it usually will be processed after the "normal" payroll.
 Depending on how late your timesheet arrives in Payroll, your pay check may not be available on the regularly-scheduled pay date.

-If you are an administrative employee, you do not have to submit a paper timesheet, unless you took personal leave or sick leave during the month.
+If you are an exempt employee, you do not have to submit a paper timesheet, unless you took personal leave or sick leave during the month.
 You will be paid your normal monthly pay on the scheduled pay date.
 However, if you take any personal leave or sick leave after you submit your timesheet, you will have to contact Human Resources and request them to correct your leave balances.

 If you are a timesheet approver and you miss the deadline for approving web timesheets, the Payroll Office will perform an "override" approval so that employees' pay can be processed with the normal payroll.
 Note, however, that these overrides bypass a very important review function; unless you contact Payroll before processing begins, the employee will be paid for the hours they report and your budget will be charged accordingly.
 It is critical that you review and approve (or disapprove) timesheets before the applicable deadline.
 Under the University's interpretation of Kansas law, if an employee has turned in a timesheet on time, but the approver has not approved it, we must pay the employee for the time reported.